matheuskjn/tyrr/README.md

 # Tyrr
-Computer vision applied for build a bot for game ragnarok.<br/>
+Computer vision applied for build a bot for the game Ragnarok.<br/>

 This project is divided into the stages:<br/>
 1)Game screen capture (Windows LIB/Linux LIB)<br/>